spawnfest/UntitledProject/README.md

 ☑ Add github action to create container

+☑ Create a playground which serves up simple editable html page and a lfe handler.

+Post Spawnfest

 ☐ Publish a container.

 ☐ Update instructions on how to run container.

-☐ Create a playground which serves up simple editable html page and a lfe handler.

-Post Spawnfest

 ☐ Implement all examples on the <a hre="https://htmx.org/examples/"> HTMX.org examples </a> page.